willliuwx/contrail-install/openstack-migration.md

 # 1 Overview

-Existing OpenStack Ocata (not deployed by Kolla) with tenant workload, like virturl networks and VMs.
+Existing OpenStack Ocata (not deployed by Kolla) on CentOS 7.5 with tenant workload, like virturl networks and VMs.
 Networking backend is OVS.

 Install Contrail 5.0.1 to replace OVS and migrate all workloads.